-It was felt that the various areas in the County should have a Community Plan in order to better reflect their concerns and desires.
-As a result, the County is divided into six planning areas: Clatsop Plains, Southwest Coastal, Northeast, Lewis & Clark/Olney-Wallooskee, Seaside Rural and Elsie-Jewell.
+It was felt that the various areas in the County should have a community plan in order to better reflect their concerns and desires.
+As a result, the County is divided into six planning areas: Clatsop Plains, Southwest Coastal, Northeast, Lewis & Clark/Olney-Wallooskee, Seaside Rural, and Elsie-Jewell.

-Northeast CAC, Lewis & Clark/Olney CAC, Clatsop Plains CAC, Seaside-Gearhart CAC, Seaside Rural CAC, and Elsie-Jewell CAC.
+Northeast CAC, Lewis & Clark/Olney CAC, Clatsop Plains CAC, Seaside/Gearhart CAC, Seaside Rural CAC, and Elsie/ Jewell CAC.
 Figure 1. shows the Southwest Coastal planning boundary.

 A classification system was developed as a tool to implement the various policies developed by the Citizen Advisory Committee.
 The system will reflect either what an area already is or what the community wants the area to become.
-The classification system has the following designations: DEVELOPMENT, RURAL LANDS, RURAL AGRICULTURAL LANDS, CONSERVATION FOREST LANDS, CONSERVATION OTHER RESOURCES, and NATURAL.
+The classification system has four designations: DEVELOPMENT, RURAL, CONSERVATION and NATURAL. two designations a subgroup designation was created to reflect special concerns.
+RURAL SERVICE AREA was placed under DEVELOPMENT to better reflect the needs and concerns of a rural community.
+And under RURAL there is EXCLUSIVE FARM USE reflecting the concern to preserve farm lands.